milalfox/rsschool-cv-test/cv.md

 ##Skills and code examples: there is nothing yet, but in the near future they will definitely appear

 ##Work experience and education: now I am taking courses and getting the necessary knowledge and skills

+##English: at the moment I am independently studying English, I strive to get a minimum level of A2